History of Medicine and Health

 David Barnes teaches history of medicine and public health at UPenn.
 His interests include history of medicine and public health, cultural history of bodily knowledge, and bodily practices.

 Paul Theerman is Director of the Center for the History of Medicine and Public Health at the New York Academy of Medicine.

 Nancy Tomes is Distinguished Professor of History at Stony Brook University.
 Her research interests include U.S. social and cultural history and the history of medicine, women, and gender.

-Keith Andrew Wailoo is Townsend Martin Professor of History and Public Affairs at Princeton University.
+Keith Andrew Wailoo is Henry Putnam University Professor of History and Public Affairs at Princeton University.
 His research and teaching interests include the history and cultural politics of disease; drugs and drug policy; race, science, and health; and health policy and medical affairs in the U.S.